urbanjost/M_intrinsics/docs/intrinsics.md

 Results:

-Note that on most machines the first bit is the sign bit, and a zero is used for positive values, but that this is system-dependent.
+Note that on most machines the first bit is the sign bit, and a zero is used for positive values; but that this is system-dependent.
 These are typical values, where the huge(3f) function has set all but the first bit to 1.
 ```text